tejHacks/tejHacks/README.md

 - Open Source Tips and How tos

 ⚡ **Fun fact:**
-- I’m a tech enthusiast who writes poems and raps for fun! 🎤
+- I’m a tech enthusiast who writes poems and loves to share my knowledge and learn from others too! 🎤

 --- I also love to read stuff on Linux, JavaScript during my free time too